11 Reasons the USA & the World Will End Within the Next 100 Years

 1. Economic issues and war, and if we survive,

-2. The next cycle will continue where we are simply absorbed by technology, and most of us will live in “The Matrix,” which undoubtedly some people will want.
+2. The next cycle will continue where we are simply absorbed by technology, and most of us will live in “The Matrix,” which undoubtedly many people will want, as many people already seem to be there, endlessly absorbed into their computers/phones.

-So how long do we have?
+So how long do we have before any of this takes place?
 Who knows, but Isaac Newton, the same man who discovered the 3 laws of physics and calculus before he was 21, thought the world might end, at least in its current form, somewhere between 2034 AD and 2060 AD.
-I find that fascinating as that does not sound so unbelievable, as the elimination for the need for people is accelerating one way or another.
+I find that fascinating as that does not sound so unbelievable, as the risks mount on all sides.

-In the words of the popular “simulation theory,” which popularly states that ‘maybe we are all living in a simulation,’ there is one other possibility the author mentions, which I think is the most likely:
+In the words of the popular “simulation theory,” which states that ‘maybe we are all living in a simulation,’ there is one other possibility the author mentions, usually overlooked, which I think has a higher probability currently, but could change, barring intervention from a higher power:

 The fraction of human-level civilizations that reach a posthuman stage (that is, one capable of running high-fidelity ancestor simulations) is very close to zero.